 For example, if you're using architectural renders for a campus, you'll want to make sure the full context of an environment is successfully rendered.
 Remember, models are meant to accent backgrounds and environments.
 If you're modeling yourself, try finding a background to fit your image during the concept period of your project.

 Perspective is what controls a viewers attention.
 When you're making a model, it must be at some kind of angle.
 This results in a change of background and a shift in viewer experience.

 The perspective of a model can define the reception to the design.
 For instance, a 3D model of a character will look dominating or striking from a low angle looking upward, while a bird's eye view makes a character look smaller and less intimidating.

 Use 3D Modeling to Render Images to Life

-3D Modeling can take your designs to the next level.
+3D modeling can take your designs to the next level.
 Whether you're animating your first video game or rendering your dream house, it's safe to say that a 3D modeling can give you the freedom to create what you want.

 After reading this article you've learned about the fundamental elements of 3D modeling and design.
 If you still have questions, you can try downloading your own virtual tools to assist you the rest of the way.
-If you're ready to move forward, don't you think it's the time you found a solution you admire?

 It's time you brought your images to life.
 Go out and render a new reality today!